BeatTogether/BeatTogether.UnifiedServer/README.md

     "UseSsl": false,                           // Whether this server uses Ssl "ServerSupportsPPModifiers": true,         // Whether your server supports the ability for players to select seperate gameplay modifiers
     "ServerSupportsPPDifficulties": true,      // Whether your server supports the ability for players to select their own difficulties in gameplay
-    "ServerSupportsPPMaps": false              // Whether your server supports the ability for players to play different beatmaps at the same time (Currently not used)
+    "ServerSupportsPPMaps": false,              // Whether your server supports the ability for players to play different beatmaps at the same time (Currently not used)
     "RequiredMods": [                          // minimum required mod versions, if installed.
 Used when we know there is a mod that causes issues with multiplayer, and informs the client to use a newer version of that mod to prevent game crashes
       {
         "id": "MultiplayerCore",